rajaniket/design_patterns/creational/abstract_factory/README.md

 }

 ### 4. Concrete Factories
 Implement concrete factory classes that implement the abstract factory interface.
-They provide the logic for creating instances of concrete products.
+It provides the logic for creating instances of concrete products.
+It's like specialized factories that produce different styles of the same kind of products.
+For instance, one factory makes buttons that look like Cupertino buttons and another factory makes buttons that look like Material buttons.

 ```dart
 // Material Button Factory